-This is one of the most common question we hear at Ventrolla.
-Everybody wants the performance of a modern upvc double glazed sash window while retaining the charm and character of their original period windows.
-And who can blame them.
+This is a question that we receive often at Ventrolla.
+You want the performance of a modern upvc double glazed sash window while retaining the charm and character of your original timber sash windows.
+And who can blame you.

 Introduced to us from Germany in the 1980’s, the bulky white plastic window soon became a common site across Britain.
 Homeowners loved the thermal and sound deadening qualities that double glazed windows offered.
-In what could be describe as an orgy of destruction, beautiful period wooden sash windows that had survived from the Edwardian, Victorian, and even Georgian eras were ripped out and dumped in skips to be replaced with, what I believe most people would agree, ugly white upvc imitations.
+Beautiful period wooden sash windows that had survived from the Edwardian, Victorian, and even Georgian eras were ripped out and dumped in skips to be replaced with less attractive white upvc imitations.

-The issue with the original sashes, and the reason people were so willing to skip them was the thin glass and the gap necessary for the sashes to slide up and down.
+The problems with original sashes, and the reason people were so willing to skip them, was the thin glass and the gap necessary for the sashes to slide up and down.
 These two features of period windows meant they were thermally inefficient and often draughty which in turn leads to rain water leaking through and rot setting in.
-Add to that rattling in the wind and not being able to shut out the noise of the street you can see why people flocked to the alternative and were willing to put up with the aesthetic flaws in favour of modern performance.
+Add to that rattling in the wind and not being able to shut out the noise of the street.
+You can see why people flocked to the alternative and were willing to put up with the aesthetic flaws in favour of modern performance.

 So, can you double glaze period wooden sash windows?